-However, many of the larger properties in this area have been labelled as historical, which makes it difficult for developers to come in and tear down an entire building down to make way for large condo complexes.
-As an added level of complexity, I’m not sure what sort of quality of developable land lays beneath the surface of Toronto’s waterfront area (once known as undevelopable “water lots”) because, what is now “waterfront” was once simply water.
+However, many of the larger properties in this area have been labelled as historical, which makes it difficult for developers to come in and tear down an entire building to make way for large condo complexes.
+As an added level of complexity, I’m not sure what sort of quality of developable land lays beneath the surface of Toronto’s waterfront area (once known as undevelopable “water lots”) because what is now “waterfront” was once simply water.

-There are two grain storage silos which standout… quite literally… as hotly contested properties; the city often refers to these as the “bookends” of the waterfront area.
-There were once three grain buildings but only two originals still stand: the Canada Malting Company silo and the Victory Soya Mills silo.
+There are two grain storage silos that standout… quite literally… as hotly contested properties; the city often refers to these as the “bookends” of the waterfront area.
+There were once three grain buildings but only two originals still stand the Canada Malting Company silo and the Victory Soya Mills silo.
 Another silo, the Maple Leaf Mills silo (previously Toronto Elevator Company), was torn down in the early 1980s.

 Canada Malting Company silo